 How to Choose the Best Underwater Metal Detector

-Now that you understand the basics of underwater metal detectors let’s dive a bit deeper into the features you need to look for.
-Not all metal detecting devices are made the same.
+Now that you understand the basics of waterproof metal detectors.
+Let’s dive a bit deeper into the features you need to look for.
+Not all underwater metal detectors are made the same.
 To ensure that you’re not choosing a product you’ll regret, keep the following things in mind.

 1. Water Compatibility